ChawerKamanga/daily-programming-challanges-in-go/README.md

 ## Challenges

-Below is a list of challenges I've completed, organized by date and topic.
+Below is a list of challenges I've completed, organized by challange name.

 ## How to Use This Repository